hsachinraj/Azurelabs/Azure Lab_1.md

       <img src="./media/image5.png" width="536" height="401" />

-      Also you can see, at this moment we have no resource group created on Azure.
       Log into Azure portal [here](https://portal.azure.com)

       <img src="./media/1.png" width="457" height="269" />

-      Upon login you should see there are no resource group at the moment.
+      Upon login you should see there are no resource group created at the moment.

       <img src="./media/image6.png" width="457" height="269" />